aqiu384/p5r-walkthrough/src/walkthrough.md

 ---
 #### Wed 5/25
 ##### Daytime
-* Request "The Cats' Disappearance" flag
+* Request "If Cats Disappeared from the City" flag
-* Investigate Yongen-Jaya by talking with residents to ID target (Request "The Cats' Disappearance" unlocked)
+* Investigate Yongen-Jaya by talking with residents to ID target (Request "If Cats Disappeared from the City" unlocked)
 * Death Rank 5 (Guts +2)
 ##### Evening
 * Visit Big Bang Burger on Shibuya central street, Big Bang Challenge (Charm +2, Proficiency +2, Guts +2, Knowledge +2) (Charm Lv.
 3)